calmm-js/partial.lenses/README.md

 * When not viewing an index with a defined element, the result is `undefined`.
 * When setting to `undefined`, the element is removed from the resulting array, shifting all higher indices down by one.
-If the result would be an empty array, the whole result will be `undefined`.
 * When setting a defined value to an index that is higher than the length of the array-like object, the missing elements will be filled with `undefined`.